moby/moby/docs/sources/use/workingwithrepository.rst

 Local Repositories
 ------------------

-Docker images which have been created and labled on your local docker server need to be pushed to a Public or Private registry to be shared.
+Docker images which have been created and labeled on your local Docker server need to be pushed to a Public or Private registry to be shared.

 .. _using_public_repositories: